INTERVIEW with Oliver de Lantsheere

 I have a friend who works in an art agency and he is going out to Bushwick and I’m wow back in the day you would have never set foot in Bushwick.
 I was the first of that assholes in justification back in the day I was talking to people who have lived there for generations and told me you are here, you are nice, you are the first guy who is talking with us, you are hanging out with us, you are having a drink with us but you are not going to stay here for so long.
 You have got places to be and you are going to bring prices up and I have been here with my mom and my grandmother and we have all lived out here for many years...
 Then because of people like you we wouldn’t be able to afford it anymore.
 I was like yeah you have got a point; unfortunately, I’m just the beginning of everything that happens after me.

-CARMEN: How was the trip to Uruguay and Argentina that you did with Ariane about the documentary?
+CARMEN: How was the trip you and Ariane did to Uruguay and Argentina, to film the documentary?

 OLIVER: It was really, really a beautiful trip and we had done our first little trip by ourselves there just for the fun of it and then we kind of embarked more on to the documentary side and that was really interesting.
 It was really interesting to see Ariane working on something different somewhere and really worked on all like you know magic in that was connections with people and that was Ariane’s strongest points in the end it was connections with people and talking with people.